kaigorod/nirdjs/README.md

 They use ReactContext providers at the root of the render tree and then use ReactContext on the leaves of the render tree.
 This is why they force users to create callbacks using hooks in order to pass the rendering context to the hooks.

-Unlike other libraries, Charm is using `AsyncLocalStorage` to pass rendering context to the callbacks and other functions.
+Unlike other libraries, Inert is using `AsyncLocalStorage` to pass rendering context to the callbacks and other functions.
-This way Charm stay independent from the `ReactContext` and does not require developers to write hooks for callbacks.
+This way Inert stay independent from the `ReactContext` and does not require developers to write hooks for callbacks.

 ###